Week full of ups and downs challenging for diehard Cowboys fan, new LRC Poland employee

+Shields, who is married and has two daughters, ages 4 and 12, came to LRC Poland on an accompanied tour.
+Her wife and children are enjoying everything Poland has to offer.
+When not spending time with them, Shields is working extremely hard with her team at LRC Poland.

+“It’s a lot of work and a lot of new things to learn, but I love a challenge,” said Shields who served as an active-duty Soldier and tactical satellite/microwave operator for 3.5 years before becoming an Army civilian in 2019.

-Kiara Shields, the information technology specialist at Logistics Readiness Center Poland, arrived at her new job in Poland in September.
-Her duties as the organization’s IT specialist are particularly important considering LRC Poland just stood up last year in support of U.S. Army Garrison Poland, which was also officially activated in 2023.
-(U.S. Army courtesy photo)
+Her duties as the organization’s IT specialist are particularly important considering LRC Poland just stood up last year in support of USAG Poland, which was also officially activated in 2023.

+“The mission of supporting this brand-new Army garrison is extremely important, and my team is doing really great,” said Shields.
+“Everyone is jelling really well, we’re getting along really well, and we’re learning from each other.
+At this point, it feels like we’ve known each other for years.”

+“I think the partnerships we're establishing now with the garrison personnel as well as our host nation friends will take us a long way,” said the 34-year-old Oklahoma City native, Rose State College graduate and Cowboys fan.

 |Date Taken: